Rafailek/Squid_Attack/README.md

 - The pellets grant you **1 point**
 - The strawberries grant you **3 Points** and give you the ability to shoot

-Every level also has at least one computer squid moving aroung.
+Every level also has at least one computer squid moving around.
 Touching it will stun you for a short period of time, so avoid them if possible.

 When you collect a strawberry, a gauge will fill up next to your score.
 Press the shoot key, to fire a strawberry in the dirrection you are currently going.
 Hitting your opponent will stun them.
 You can't stun the computer squids in any way.